Summer 2025 RCEU Proposals

 Archives, Special Collections, and Digital Initiatives | da0042@uah.edu

-Disc Golf Takes Off in the Rocket City
+Disc Golf Takes Flight in the Rocket City

 Huntsville is home to three of the oldest disc golf courses in the world and hosted the Professional Disc Golf Association World Championships in 1983 and 1993 as well as the United States Women’s Disc Golf Championships in 2008 and 2012.
 According to the popular disc golf app UDisc, Huntsville is the 11th best destination for the sport in the United States and continues to draw players from all over the world.
 Disc golf is now one of the fastest growing sports in the world, but in the mid 1970s it was only played by select groups of disc sport enthusiasts and pioneers.
 How did an unlikely, small Southern city come to cultivate a disproportionately outsized interest in such a niche hobby?

 Prerequisites/Requirements: Any academic rank from freshman to senior.
+A familiarity with the terminology, etiquette, and rules of disc golf preferred.
 History, English, and Education majors are preferred, especially those with public history, technical writing, and/or exhibit preparation experience.
-Any discipline will be considered based on the skills and qualifications of the student candidate.
+Related disciplines will be considered based on the skills and qualifications of the student candidate.

 Mr. Reagan Grimsley